 My dream woman is emotionally intelligent, rational, and intuitive.
 These three aspects are in harmony.
 She enjoys silence and finds time alone to be fulfilling and nourishing.
 She is beautiful to me inside and out.
 When I think about her I smile, as she does about me.
 We communicate wonderfully, and enjoy long conversations, interspersed with pregnant silence.
 We are open to the possibility of conceiving a child together, and are aware of this possibility, but are in no rush.
 We hear each other completely and enjoy each other’s soliloquies.
-We fulfill each other’s sexual fantasies, and inspire new ones.
-We can comfortably criticize each other without fearing breakdowns or hostile reactions.
+We accept each other for who we are, and find endless delight in each other’s positive attributes and virtues, but can also comfortably and carefully criticize each other without fearing breakdowns or hostile reactions.
 We love each other more deeply every day, and respect each other immensely.
 We find plenty of playful moments, and keep each other smiling and laughing regularly.
 When we look into each other’s eyes, we see our selves.
 We are the loves of each other’s lives.

 A friend asked me what resonates with me most about a recent interview with David Deida by Common Ground (page 40).